jugoetz/library-generation/data/library_static/static_readme.md

 Scripts should not write to this directory but may read from it.

+### Library properties

-Currenty (12.03.2021), the library consists of 236,652 unique products from both TH and ABT reactions.
+Currently (12.03.2021), the library consists of 236,652 unique products from both TH and ABT reactions.